shivsharan10/AAVE-Collateral-Pool/README.md

 This will allow us to start earning interest on the DAI and also allow it to serve as collateral for future borrows.

 ### Approve & Deposit
-A. In the constructor, deposit all the collected DAI into the pool contract.
+A. In the constructor, deposit all the collected DAI into the pool contract.<br/>
-B. To do this, you will first need to approve the pool to spend our DAI.
+B. To do this, you will first need to approve the pool to spend our DAI.<br/>
 C. Then, deposit the DAI into the pool contract.
 Deposit it on behalf of the collateral group contract and you can set the referral code to 0 or any valid code you'd like.

 ## 3. Withdraw